 Everything You Need to Know About Hidradenitis Suppurativa (HS)

-Do you have boils on skin, especially uncomfortable spots like your armpits?
-Boils on scalp areas?
+Do you have lesions or an abscess on the skin, especially uncomfortable spots like your armpits?

 If so, you might have a condition known as Hidradenitis Suppurativa, or HS, a common and uncomfortable skin condition affecting millions of Americans.